d3-node/d3-node/README.md

 - Add more examples: (remote data, world map)
 - Create Gulp task
 - Add option to inject css/js into html output
-- Add option to embed css into svg
-- Method to output PNG